Last updated: 15 March 2012

 Dr. Joanna Bryson

 The schedule on this page is subject to change.
 This page is provided as a resource, mostly so you can find lecture notes and problem sets.
-There is also a moodle page associated with this course, which contains forums & will be where you submit your coursework.
+There is also a moodle page associated with this course, which contains forums for support & will be where you submit your coursework and receive further feedback beyond what you get in the labs.

-Unlike Programming Ia, there will be no semi-mandatory laboratory exercises in this course.
-Instead, their are four separate courseworks which will be due every few weeks.
-All of these will be marked within a couple of weeks so you get fast feedback.
-The exam will probably consist of answering short questions (more on this later).
+Unlike CM10227, you are not marked for semi-mandatory laboratory exercises in this course.
+Instead, there are three separate courseworks which will be due every few weeks.
+All of these will be marked within three weeks of submission so you get fast feedback.
+The exam (worth half your mark) will consist of answering short questions on the lecture material.
+There will not be much code on it, and none that you have to write yourself.
+It is nevertheless hard, so keeping up with the lectures is a very good idea.

-Note on old Lecture Notes The 2012 lecture notes will be updated on the below grid more or less on the day they are given.
-Older lecture notes are mostly from 2011.
+Note on old Lecture Notes The 2015 lecture notes will be updated on the below grid more or less on the day they are given.
+Older lecture notes are mostly from 2014.
 You can always check the age of a file by looking at the date in it (usually at the bottom).
+Though note that I do the dataing by hand and sometimes forget.
 Occasionally pages get updated after the lecture if someone finds a bug!
+It's also possible that lectures or lecture order may change, or even coursework dates.
+Be certain to read the news forum on moodle regularly.
+It is your responsibility to read thoroughly the communication that comes to you by email, on moodle, and in the coursework specifications.

 Week